roundedglobe/roundedglobe.github.io/_posts/2015-06-21-writing-tablets-from-ancient-palmyra.md

 <sup>2</sup> Recently cleaned and restored by Karin Scheper of the Leiden Univ.
 Library: *Over the years fungus had grown on the wax layers, rendering the texts illegible.
 Scheper removed the fungus by carefully rolling a cotton swab, saturated with demineralised water and ethanol, over the wax layer.
 She then cut and folded new cassettes out of cardboard, allowing the tablets to ‘breathe’, eliminating the breeding conditions for fungi*.
 See [Greek Wax Tablets from Palmyra Restored](https://www.facebook.com/NINO.Leiden/posts/1038808922858991:0).

 <sup>3</sup> In all fairness, though the tales are known elsewhere in prose, four of the thirteen fables (Babrius 136-9) on these tablets are nowhere else preserved in verse.

+-This post was first published on Judith's website, [Zenobia: Empress of the East](http://judithweingarten.blogspot.com).

 **Main Sources**